editmodelabs/editmode-rails/README.md

 - You can configure cache expiration webhooks in Editmode.com to ensure your application is notified when content changes happen on Editmode.com

 The cache expiration endpoint is currently **not** authenticated.

+?> We are using a method called `delete_matched` to purge your caches when a content gets updated, and this method isn't supported in `memcached`.
+We highly recommend using `redis_store` or `file_store`.

 ## Disabling editmode.js auto-include